ena-infrastructure/specifications/ena-oauth2-chaining.md

     Service-->>User: Response ...
 ```

-Steps 1 through 9 represents an ordinary OAuth 2.0 authorization code flow, where the application (client) obtains an access token by directing the user to the authorization server where the user delegates rights to the application.
-The application then uses the issued access token to access the protected resource API A. The protected resource, API A, validates the supplied access token before starting processing of the request.
+Steps 1 through 9 represent a standard OAuth 2.0 authorization code flow, where the application (client) obtains an access token by directing the user to the authorization server, where the user authenticates and the application’s access rights are authorized.
+The application then uses the issued access token to access the protected resource, API A. The protected resource validates the supplied access token before starting to process the request.

 However, in order for API A to process the API-call and to put together a response, it needs to make a call to an underlying resource, API B.